yottajunaid/Master-Darknet/content/_index.md

       image:
         filename: logoimage.jpg  # Path relative to page bundle or in assets/media/
         focal_point: Center      # Smart, Center, TopLeft, etc.
-        preview_only: false     # true = show on social/lists but HIDE on actual page
+        preview_only: true     # true = show on social/lists but HIDE on actual page
         alt_text: "Logo" # Accessibility text
       text: Start Learning the Hidden Internet.
 Content available from Begineer to Advance and from Advance to Epic
       primary_action: